 We supply parts in commercial grade materials such as Neoprene, EPDM, Natural, Nitrile and Silicone.
 But also offer moulded components in flame retardant, chemical resistant, military grade, WRAS, FDA, British Standard – Natural rubber to BS1154, Nitriles to BS2751, Neoprene to BS2752 and other major standards such as EN45545-2, BS6853 and LUL section 12 all specifically designed for the rail industry, please visit the rail sector section of our website.

-Tooling (mould) is manufactured to suit the application, from a single impression for prototype/small batch production, to multicavity tools designed for long running schedules.
+Tooling (mould) is manufactured to suit the application, from a single impression for prototype/small batch production, to multicavity tools designed for long running schedules of rubber mouldings.

-If you are looking to replicate an existing part, CB Frost can work with you to reverse engineer, offering like for like or in alternative materials.
+If you are looking to replicate an existing part, CB Frost can work with you to reverse engineer rubber moulds, offering like-for-like or in alternative materials for rubber moulding.
 We understand material selection can be critical for the working applications and our technical support team will be able to help.

 Overseas Sourcing Of Rubber Moulded Components